pantheon-systems/documentation/source/content/guides/pagerduty/02-monitor.md

 1. We'll setup notifications in a [later lesson](/guides/pagerduty/notify) with PagerDuty.

-Pantheon can provide New Relic ping monitoring for free as part of the service.
+Pantheon can provide New Relic&reg; ping monitoring for free as part of the service.
 However, more advanced monitoring — full browser testing, or scripted interactions — is only available to customers on an annual contract and requires an additional cost.
 Contact our sales team or your dedicated account manager for details.

 ## Configure Alert Policy

-Now that you have a monitor setup in New Relic to periodically check your Pantheon site, you'll need to configure alerts for downtime incidents:
+Now that you have a monitor setup in New Relic&reg; to periodically check your Pantheon site, you'll need to configure alerts for downtime incidents:

 1. Navigate to the **<span class="glyphicons glyphicons-wrench" aria-hidden="true"></span> Live** environment in your Site Dashboard, and click **<span class="glyphicons glyphicons-eye-open" aria-hidden="true"></span> New Relic** then **<span class="glyphicons glyphicons-new-window-alt" aria-hidden="true"></span> Go to New Relic**.